Ravinder125/nextjs_course/lecture 01 - Introducation/notes.md

-What is NEXT.JS ?
+# What is Next.js?

 Next.js is a React framework for building full-stack web applications.
-Developed by Vercel and first released as an open-source project on Github in 2016
+Developed by Vercel and released as open source in 2016, it allows you to use all standard React features—components, hooks, props, and state—while adding powerful capabilities on top.

-So it means you can write any React code inside Next.js - like components, hooks, props, states - just like in a regular React app.

-And on top of that, Next.js gives you everything that React doesn't provide out of the box - like routing, server-side rendering, static site generation, API routes, and even full backend logic - all in one powerful framework.
+Next.js provides features that React alone does not, such as routing, server-side rendering (SSR), static site generation (SSG), API routes, and backend logic, all within a single framework.

-In simple Words
+**In summary:**

-React gives you the frontend, but Next.js gives you the completed structure of fullStack to build production-ready apps.
+React handles the frontend, but Next.js offers a complete full-stack structure for building production-ready apps.

+---

-Why Use Next.JS?
+## Why Use Next.js?

-File-based Routing - No need for react-route-dom.
-Just create files inside the pages or app folder, and boom-route ready!
+- **File-based Routing:** No need for `react-router-dom`.
+Just create files in the `pages` or `app` folder, and routes are set up automatically.

-Performance optimized - Supports static generation (SSG) and server-side rendering (SSR) - fast page loads and better SEO.
+- **Performance Optimized:** Supports SSG and SSR for fast page loads and improved SEO.

-Built-in API Routes - You can write backend code (like APIs) right inside your Next.js project.
-No need to set up a seprate server.

-SEO friendly - Since it supports server rendering, search engines can read your content better.

-Full-Stack Power - Use database, authentication, file uploads - all inside Next.js

-Extra Optimization - Images, Fonts, Metadata, Preloading etc.
+- **Built-in API Routes:** Write backend API code directly in your Next.js project—no separate server required.
+- **SEO Friendly:** Server rendering makes your content more accessible to search engines.
+- **Full-Stack Capabilities:** Integrate databases, authentication, file uploads, and more within Next.js.
+- **Extra Optimization:** Built-in support for image optimization, custom fonts, metadata, preloading, and more.

+---

-Who Uses NEXT.JS?
+## Who Uses Next.js?

-1. NETFLIX, HULU, HBO
+- NETFLIX, HULU, HBO
-2. TWITCH
+- TWITCH
-3. TIKTOK
+- TIKTOK
-4. OPENAI, REPL.IT, CLAUDE
+- OPENAI, REPL.IT, CLAUDE
-5. TED, AUDIBLE
+- TED, AUDIBLE
-6. NIKE
+- NIKE

+---

-When To Choose NEXT.JS?
+## When to Choose Next.js

-Next.js is ideal for project where you need SEO optimization, fast loading times, or a mix of static and dynamic content.
-It's particularly well-suited for e-commerce sites, blogs, marketing websites, and any application where performance and search engin visiblity matter.
+Next.js is ideal for projects that require SEO optimization, fast loading times, or a combination of static and dynamic content.
+It's especially well-suited for e-commerce sites, blogs, marketing websites, and any application where performance and search engine visibility are important.

-The framework scales well from simple landing pages to complex applications with thousands of pages
+The framework scales from simple landing pages to complex applications with thousands of pages.